AlexanderPaule/Chimera.UserScore/README.md

 ### Database Choice
 I choose **elastycsearch** because of performance question made in the requirements related to possible future improvements.
 "Can we handle 1,000 users?
 What about 1,000,000?".
-In my first architecture I thout to use SQL Server for storaging data because of my familiarity with it, but it is not a scalable solution and it allows 32K of maximum open connections.
+In my first architecture I thought to use SQL Server for storaging data because of my familiarity with it, but it is not a scalable solution and it allows 32K of maximum open connections.
 SQL Server is a wrong technology if we need to allow 1M of open connections, it will simply crash and the cost for made the solution scalable could be very expansive.